sigasi/sigasi_insights/content/manual/vunit.md

 If you have installed VUnit in a dedicated location, you should add the VUnit location to the $PYTHONPATH and make sure the $PYTHONPATH variable is visible to Sigasi Studio.

-When you're installing VUnit in a virtualenv, make sure to launch Sigasi Studio from within the terminal after activating the virtualenv.
+When you're installing VUnit in a `virtualenv`, make sure to launch Sigasi Studio from within the terminal after activating the `virtualenv`.

 If you installed VUnit from the *Microsoft Store*, you might get an error message when trying to select the Python executable.
 To use Python outside of Windows Store apps, Python needs to be installed using an installer from <https://www.python.org/downloads/windows/>.